nabil34000/schatzhauser/README.md

 ## schatzhauser

-This is a Go backend to add users and storage to frontend via REST API.
+This is a Go backend to add users and storage to a web frontend.

-Slow down and enjoy Go.
+Slow down and enjoy Go's "net/http" with SQLite and sqlc.

 The following works already (some polishing will continue):